rajangdavis/osvc-rest/README.md

 ## Help
 	Use "osvc-rest [command] --help" for more information about a command.

-## Underlying Tech and Attribution
+## Underlying Tech and Acknowledgment
 osvc-rest is written in [golang](https://golang.org).

-I started with [this initial codebase](https://github.com/dharmeshkakadia/cobra-example) and built/tested the features from there.
+I started with [this initial codebase (dharmeshkakadia/cobra-example)](https://github.com/dharmeshkakadia/cobra-example) and built/tested the features from there.